 9.1.2 Latency

-Since a node in vehicular domain moves fast and dynamically, the latency (e. g., network latency) causes the difference between the actual vehicle position and the assumed position in application implemented in the center.
-For instance, one second latency causes dozens of meters difference.
+Since a node in vehicular domain moves fast and dynamically, the latency (e. g., network latency) causes a difference between the actual vehicle position and the assumed position in application implemented in the infrastructure.
+For instance, one second of latency causes dozens of meters of difference.
 Therefore, if the service requires higher position accuracy and time-sensitive operation, the service should take the effect of latency into consideration (for instance, extrapolating the location considering the latency).

 9.2 Key Issue 2: Maintaining AE contact information